 The definition of a sandwich game is when a team has played an emotional game such as a game against a divisional opponent in the previous week and has another important game on deck.
 From a handicapping perspective this scenario is much stronger when the team won the previous week.

-An example of this would be the Denver Broncos game in week 10 of last season.
-They were coming off of a win against the reigning Super Bowl champ Pittsburg Steelers and had a divisional foe the San Diego Chargers on deck.
+An example of this would be the Denver Broncos game in week 10 of the 2006 season.
+They were coming off of a win against the reigning Super Bowl champ Pittsburgh Steelers and had a divisional foe the San Diego Chargers on deck.

 The lines-maker made the Broncos a big favorite, setting the line at Denver - 8